 This plugin requires minimal setup time and allows you to easily take advantage of the benefits that come from using WordPress caching.

-Cache Enabler comes with the option to set the cache expiry time, minification setup and a few other options.
+Cache Enabler can set the cache expiry time, minification setup, and other options.

-Other than that, it is sparse on features but that is the entire point of this plugin.
+Other than that, it is sparse on features, which is the entire point of this plugin.

 6. WP Smush